Healthcare of Ontario Pension Plan Trust Fund Sells 89,011 Shares of Pure Storage, Inc. (NYSE:PSTG)

 Pure Storage Price Performance

-Pure Storage (NYSE:PSTG – Get Rating) last announced its earnings results on Wednesday, November 30th.
-The technology company reported $0.08 EPS for the quarter, beating analysts’ consensus estimates of ($0.01) by $0.09.
+Pure Storage (NYSE:PSTG – Get Rating) last released its earnings results on Wednesday, November 30th.
+The technology company reported $0.08 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.01) by $0.09.
 Pure Storage had a return on equity of 13.11% and a net margin of 0.51%.
-The business had revenue of $676.05 million during the quarter, compared to analysts’ expectations of $671.84 million.
-As a group, research analysts anticipate that Pure Storage, Inc. will post 0.21 EPS for the current fiscal year.
+The business had revenue of $676.05 million during the quarter, compared to the consensus estimate of $671.84 million.
+As a group, analysts anticipate that Pure Storage, Inc. will post 0.21 earnings per share for the current year.

-Several research firms have weighed in on PSTG.
-TheStreet upgraded Pure Storage from a “c” rating to a “b” rating in a research note on Wednesday, November 30th.
-Susquehanna boosted their price target on Pure Storage from $40.00 to $44.00 in a research note on Thursday, December 1st.
-StockNews.com upgraded Pure Storage from a “hold” rating to a “buy” rating in a research note on Wednesday.
-Susquehanna Bancshares upped their target price on Pure Storage from $40.00 to $44.00 in a research note on Thursday, December 1st.
-Finally, JPMorgan Chase & Co. lowered their target price on Pure Storage from $43.00 to $40.00 and set an “overweight” rating on the stock in a research note on Friday, November 25th.
-Three research analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $38.94.
+Several research analysts have issued reports on the company.
+JPMorgan Chase & Co. cut their price target on Pure Storage from $43.00 to $40.00 and set an “overweight” rating on the stock in a report on Friday, November 25th.
+Wedbush increased their price objective on Pure Storage to $36.00 in a research note on Friday, December 2nd.
+Susquehanna Bancshares increased their price objective on Pure Storage from $40.00 to $44.00 in a research note on Thursday, December 1st.
+StockNews.com raised Pure Storage from a “hold” rating to a “buy” rating in a research note on Wednesday.
+Finally, Susquehanna increased their price objective on Pure Storage from $40.00 to $44.00 in a research note on Thursday, December 1st.
+Three research analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, Pure Storage presently has a consensus rating of “Moderate Buy” and an average target price of $38.94.

 Pure Storage, Inc engages in the provision of flash-based storage solutions.
 Its technology replaces storage systems designed for mechanical disks with all-flash systems optimized end-to-end for solid-state memory.
 The company was founded by John Hayes and John Colgrove in October 2009 and is headquartered in Mountain View, CA.